romanzapien/romanzapien.github.io/about.md

 <p>Hi there!
 My name is Román Zapién-Campos.
 I am a researcher interested in microbiology — more concretely on their ecology and evolution.
 Although I have mostly relied on mathematical modelling, I am interested in combining these with experimental methods, aiming for dialogue between theory and experiments.</p>

-<p>Currently, I am a PostDoc at University College London (London, UK).
-I work with Wenying Shou in the Centre for Life's Origins and Evolution, studying the ecology and evolution of microbial communities.</p>
+<p>Currently, as a PostDoc with Wenying Shou in the Centre for Life's Origins and Evolution (CLOE) at University College London (UK), I aim to develop quantitative approaches for microbial communities.</p>

 <p>Previously, I was a PostDoc at the Max Planck Institute for Evolutionary Biology (Plön, Germany), where I also completed my PhD (December 2021).
 I worked with Arne Traulsen in the Evolutionary Theory department, studying the ecology and evolution of microbes associated with hosts – often called microbiome.</p>